Top Project Management Tools for Developers in 2026: Honest Reviews & Comparisons

 Pros

-- Flat per-seat pricing eliminates "adding users" anxiety
+- Flat per-seat pricing removes the "adding users" anxiety

 - Thoughtful, calm interface design